berayboztepe/MyToDo/README.md

 # MyToDo
 It is a basic GUI application that allows us to track and analyze our tasks daily.
+To be honest, I was not interested in designing and it was my first time using this library.
+So, sorry for the design :)

 Everyone is doing some routine tasks daily.
 Being one of them and wanting to get experience in another programming language's GUI libraries have made me try this project.
 So, I have decided to go with Python's Tkinter library.
 It is a very basic Python GUI application.